shahraizali/awesome-django/README.md

 *Packages that help manage the static assets of a project.*

-* [django-compressor](https://github.com/django-compressor/django-compressor/) - Compresses linked and inline javascript or CSS into a single cached file.
+* [django-compressor](https://github.com/django-compressor/django-compressor/) - Compresses linked and inline JavaScript or CSS into a single cached file.
 * [django-gears](https://github.com/gears/django-gears/) - Compiles and concatenates JavaScript and CSS assets.
 * [django-htmlmin](https://github.com/cobrateam/django-htmlmin/) - HTML minifier for Python with full support for HTML 5 and Django.
 * [django-pipeline](https://github.com/jazzband/django-pipeline) - Asset packaging for Django.
-* [django-systemjs](https://github.com/sergei-maertens/django-systemjs) - Django SystemJS brings the Javascript of tomorrow to Django, today.
+* [django-systemjs](https://github.com/sergei-maertens/django-systemjs) - Django SystemJS brings the JavaScript of tomorrow to Django, today.
 (JSPM integration in Django)
 * [django-webpack-loader](https://github.com/ezhome/django-webpack-loader/) - Transparent webpack integration for django.
 * [python-webpack](https://github.com/markfinger/python-webpack) - Python bindings for webpack with django integration.
-* [django-webpacker](https://github.com/MicroPyramid/django-webpacker) - A django compressor tool which bundles css, js files to a single css, js file with webpack and updates your html files with respective css, js file path.
+* [django-webpacker](https://github.com/MicroPyramid/django-webpacker) - A django compressor tool which bundles CSS, JS files to a single CSS, JS file with webpack and updates your HTML files with respective CSS, JS file path.

 ## Authentication